virengajera/learning/advance-nodejs/README.md

 `net` module is the lowest level of networking module.
 All the http and other are developed on top of net module.

+You can also create IPC server (inter process communication) multiple process to communicate with each other.
+E.g. Your node application can communicate with task manager, database, os system process internally.

+## **TCP vs UDP**

+TCP makes sure that data is received correctly and acknowledget also take places.
+It gurantees the success delievery of data.
+If data is lost it re-trasmit data.
+For e.g you are uploading file then you want each and every piece of data to correctly received.

+UPD just kept sending data does not gurantee that successful delivery of data.
+It does not re-transmit data.
+For e.g used in video streaming, kind of application.

 ## **TCP in node.js**

 ```